maxallen/maxallen.github.io/README.md

 # Max Allen
-This is a static site hosted on Github
+This is my personal website.